Jamienie/mds_capstone_bcstats/README.md

 python
 - sklearn
 - numpy
+- pandas
 - keras
 - matplotlib
+- random
+- spacy
+- re
+- nltk
+- argparse
+- gensim
+- networkx
+- wordcloud

 R
 - tidyverse
 - foreign
+- testthat
 ```

 #### Data
 To fully reproduce the analysis you need the following data files stored on your local computer.
-These contain sensitive information and require approval.
+These contain sensitive information and require authorization from BC Stats to access.
 Please reach out to one of the authors of this repository for more information.
 ```
 - data/raw/2018 WES Qual Coded - Final Comments and Codes.xlsx
 - data/raw/WES 2007-2018 LONGITUDINAL DATA.sav